-The organization shall ensure that persons doing work are aware of:
+The organization shall ensure that Program participants are aware of:

-- a) The Open Source policy; - b) Relevant Open Source objectives; - c) Their contribution to the effectiveness of the Open Source compliance program; and - d) The implications of not conforming to the Open source compliance program requirements.
+- a) The Open Source policy; - b) Relevant Open Source objectives; - c) Their contribution to the effectiveness of the Program; and - d) The implications of not following the Program's requirements.

-□ 1.3.1 Documented evidence of assessed awareness for each program participant including compliance program's open source objectives, ones contribution within the program and implications of non-conformance.
+□ 1.3.1 Documented evidence of assessed awareness for each Program personnel including the Program's objectives, ones contribution within the Program and implications of Program non-conformance.

-To ensure program participants have obtain a sufficient level of awareness for their respected roles and responsibilities within the compliance program.
+To ensure Program personnel have obtain a sufficient level of awareness for their respected roles and responsibilities within the Program.